 A: Conservation and sustainability are both aimed squarely at knowing how we ought to relate to nature.
 Science—by itself—can never tell us how we ought to behave.
 Ethics is the formal analysis of propositions for how it is that we ought to relate to others.
 Ethics—as an academic discipline in the West—has roots extending back 2,500 years.
 It is a rich, sophisticated body of knowledge.

-Knowing how we ought to relate to nature requires synthesizing both scientific knowledge
+Knowing how we ought to relate to nature requires synthesizing both scientific knowledge and ethical knowledge.

 Q: Would you add other titles (or roles) to the list?

 A: My other calling in life is that of a sailor—racing, cruising, skippering, crewing, repairing and maintaining sailboats.
 When all is going well, sailing is a beautiful harmony amongst nature’s wind and waves and the sailboat, a reasonably complicated machine, and the crew’s ability to work with that.
 Finally, and certainly not least, there is no better way to share time with my wife, Leah.

 Q: What is the biggest challenge you face in working with transdisciplinary teams?

 A: Often enough, transdisciplinary teams find themselves writing for disciplinary audiences.
 The ideas emerging from a transdisciplinary team are likely to be comprised of elements that are absolutely trivial to some disciplines but seemingly incredulous to another discipline.
 An important challenge is writing in a manner that properly attends to as broad a set of disciplines as is appropriate.

 Jargon is another—and related—challenge.
 Take a simple example, like "value."
 It’s important jargon for both ethicists and social scientists, but the meaning of that word to those groups is just different enough.
 I’ve had conversations with social scientists and ethicists where we all confidently believed we’re talking about the same thing, when in fact we were not.